eFax Blog

 One reason the healthcare industry remains far from its goal of achieving ubiquitous interoperability is that many health organizations still find at least some of the technologies involved too costly or difficult to implement.
 If they haven’t already done so, a rural hospital or small physicians’ practice might view implementing an EHR as a time-consuming and resource-draining initiative.
 For larger providers, setting up APIs or moving to data-standardization protocols like FHIR 4 might also seem too disruptive to undertake.
 These organizations’ IT teams are busy dealing with today’s emergencies, after all.

 But there is one technology that represents a significant step toward digital interoperability—and any healthcare organization can implement it almost immediately.
 In fact, it’s simply a modernized version of a data transmission protocol that health providers have been using for decades.
-It’s digital cloud fax technology.
+It’s digital advantage of cloud faxing.

 Here’s how cloud fax can provide a health organization with all of the benefits of faxing—including increased interoperability—while avoiding the many downsides of a traditional fax infrastructure.